Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Introduction

-Our contribution can be summarized as follows. \begin{itemize}[leftmargin=*] \item We propose a general biased gradient estimator, which can be applied to both tabular and continuous state-action spaces, and prove that the bias of the estimator decays at order $\mathcal{O}(1/\sqrt{n})$, where $n$ is the number of trajectories sampled (See Remark \ref{rem_bias_decay}). \item We prove the policy gradient algorithm with the proposed estimator converges to the global optimal with error $\epsilon$ using $\mathcal{O}(\frac{M^4\sigma^2}{(1-\gamma)^8\epsilon^4})$ samples, where $M$ is the number of agent, $\sigma^2$ is the variance defined in Assumption \ref{ass_bounded_var} and $\gamma$ is the discount factor.
-As compared to the number of samples for standard RL with policy gradient algorithm \cite{Yanli2020}, our result has the same dependence on $\epsilon$. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We consider a new problem statement in reinforcement learning, which aims to jointly optimize a multi-objective problem with concave utility.
+Such formulation has rarely been considered before. \item Due to the existence of concave utility, it is impossible to give an unbiased estimator.
+Thus, we propose a general biased gradient estimator, which can be applied to both tabular and continuous state-action spaces prove that the bias of the estimator decays at order $\mathcal{O}(1/\sqrt{n})$, where $n$ is the number of trajectories sampled (See Remark \ref{rem_bias_decay}). \item We prove the policy gradient algorithm with the proposed estimator converges to the global optimal with error $\epsilon$ using $\mathcal{O}(\frac{M^4\sigma^2}{(1-\gamma)^8\epsilon^4})$ samples, where $M$ is the number of objectives, $\sigma^2$ is the variance defined in Assumption \ref{ass_bounded_var} and $\gamma$ is the discount factor.
+As compared to the number of samples for standard RL with policy gradient algorithm \cite{Yanli2020}, our result has the same dependence on $\epsilon$. { \item We also study our algorithm empirically.
+We observe that the proposed method performs better than a naive implementation of RL algorithms where reward at each time step is the value of the concave function of the individual rewards.} \end{itemize}

 Further, even for the case when there is a non-linear function of a single objective, the approach and results are novel, and have not been considered in the prior works for continuous state-action spaces.